kaplanbr/Evolutionary-Search/README.md

 40 random livings are born

-20 survived from previous geneneration
+20 survived from previous generation

 20 bestfit crossovers are born